.png/:/)

 In practice, this means:

-• Creating opportunities for early-career researchers and expedition participants
+• Supporting early-career researchers and expedition participants

 That gap has consequences.